ElektraInitiative/PermaplanT/doc/tests/README.md

 - Tests should be run before committing via pre-commit hooks
 - Tests should be run on different configurations (e.g. production, staging)

-## Frontend

-For the frontend unit tests will be used to test the following areas:

-- State management logic: Since the frontend relies heavily on state management, it is important to ensure that the state is being properly managed and updated.
-- Functions that handle data manipulation, such as sorting or filtering
-- Components that render UI elements
-- Async actions, such as API calls or event handling
-- Form validation and submission

-## Backend

-For the backend, unit tests will be used to test the following areas:

-- Database queries and operations
-- Business logic and data manipulation, e.g. code that performs calculations, manipulates data, or makes decisions based on input
-- Authentication and authorization
-- Error handling

-In the backend unit tests can be found in the `src/` directory.
-Unit tests are used to test individual units of code in isolation from the rest of the system.
-This is important because it allows us to validate that each unit is working as intended, without interference from other parts of the system.